yaahc/rustconf/rust-for-non-systems-programmers.md

 [OpenWeather][openweathermap.org] is providing decent data for free --- even if the default units are Kelvins.

-Here's a simple call of their API; we load the API key from a JSON file, we make a request, and then we print out the response text.
+Here's a simple call of their API; we 1. load the API key from a JSON file, 2. make a request, and then 3. print out the response text.

 Let's work on recreating this in Rust.